 You just need to show your Ofsted registration certificate at your local library to be able to sign up.

-If you'd like more advice or support get in touch with your area Early Education and Childcare Team (part of the Supporting Children Team):
+If you'd like more advice or support get in touch with your area Early Years Educational Effectiveness Team:

 Make sure you check out the Surrey Forum dedicated to childcare professionals in Surrey on the national EYFS Forum.
 We have an EYFS learning and development section where we post best practice ideas and you can get peer support.